Warner Bros Discovery board rejects rival bid from Paramount

 "It does not, and never has," the board wrote of the guarantee of Paramount's offer, noting that the offer posed "numerous, significant risks."

-Warner Bros' board said it found Paramount's offer "inferior" to the merger agreement with Netflix's.
-The streaming giant's $27.75 per share offer for Warner Bros' film and television studios, its library and the HBO Max streaming service is a binding agreement that requires no equity financing and has robust debt commitments, the board wrote.
+The board said it found Paramount's offer "inferior" to the merger agreement with Netflix's.
+Netflix's $27.75 per share offer for Warner Bros' film and television studios, its library and the HBO Max streaming service is a binding agreement that requires no equity financing and has robust debt commitments, the board wrote.

 Warner Bros has not yet set a date for a shareholder vote on the deal but it is expected to happen sometime in spring or early summer, its Chairman Samuel Di Piazza said in an interview with CNBC.